-While catalog rights hold degree requirements, they do not apply to changes in prerequisites required in a given course.
+While catalog rights hold degree requirements (except for multicultural and health/PE), they do not apply to changes in prerequisites required in a given course.
 Prerequisite requirements are those stated in the "Course Descriptions" section of the current catalog.
+Catalog rights do not apply to the multicultural graduation requirement (see graduation information).
+Classes used to meet the multicultural graduation requirement must have been approved to satisfy the multicultural requirement at the time the class was taken.